supervisely-ecosystem/import_metadata/README.md

 ## Overview

-All images in supervisely have default metadata.
+All images in Supervisely have metadata by default.
 It contains base information about image in dataset such as: time when image was created or modified by user, pixel area, image size, resolution.
-But there's also an ability to store your own custom metadata for image.
+But there's also an ability to store your own custom metadata for an image.
-In this example we store some additional information about image, which helps to match images from one database with another, such as imdb.
+In this example we store some additional information about image, which helps to match images from one database with another, such as IMDB.

 <img src="https://i.imgur.com/jc4i7c9.png"/>

 ## Preparation

 Your `json` data folder have to contain only directories with dataset names.
-You can also upload a `tar` archive with a project folder inside.
+You can also upload a `.tar` archive with a project folder inside.
 Look at the examples for Directory and Archive below:

 <img src="https://i.imgur.com/YDq0013.png"/>